austinsonger/Policy-Portal/secure-software-development-and-product-security.md

 (d) Security requirements must be defined, tracked, and implemented.

-(e) Security analysis must be performed for any open source software and/or third-party components and dependencies included in \<PlaceHolder> software products.
+(e) Security analysis must be performed for any open source software and/or third-party components and dependencies included in `<Company Placeholder>` software products.

 (f) Static application security testing (SAST) must be performed throughout development and prior to each release.